team113sanger/Adams-Rbase/README.md

 It takes a few minutes to run whilst it downloads and installs the caret and its dependencies.

-This images can be run like above, using the IMAGE ID, accessed through `docker images`
+This images can be run like above, using the the tag "adams-rbase:extended" just assigned to it.

 ```
 docker run --rm -ti \